 be difficult to follow under a thick blanket of snow.

-Fairy Spring Trail is marked with yellow paint blazes in spots, is well beaten and is generally easy to follow.
-The Fairy Spring Trail leads west from the White Arrow Trail (sign) just past the Monte Rosa junction crosses Fassett brook and passes Fassett's Mountain House Site, on left, then climbs up a steep spot as the forest turns from hardwoods to spruce, goes past a cascade on the left when there is good runoff then leads to Fairy Spring, the path continues on up a few steep spots to Monte Rosa Trail.
+Fairy Spring Trail is marked with yellow paint blazes and yellow tags, is well beaten and is generally easy to follow.
+The start of the Fairy Spring Trail leads west, left from the White Arrow Trail (sign) just past the Monte Rosa Royce Trail junction about 100 yards past the Halfway House Site.
+The Fairy Spring crosses Fassett Brook, leads to some rock steps then passes Fassett's Mountain House Site, on left.
+The trail climbs uphill as the forest turns from hardwoods to spruce, goes past a cascade on the left when there is good runoff then leads to Fairy Spring, the path continues on up a few steep spots to Monte Rosa Trail.

 Smith Bypass diverges right from Monte Rosa trail 50 feet up from the Fairy Spring/Monte Rosa Trail junction and about .1 mile below Monte Rosa.
 The Smith Bypass heads through mixed forest to the Tooth and the Smith Summit Trail.